Did you know...

 They communicate via high-pitched cries and twitters specific to their family group, as is a loud roar used to warn of danger

 White-faced sakis are New World monkeys.
-Males are black with distinctive white faces see right while females have grey fur with a hint of white facial markings see below.
+Males are black with distinctive white faces while females have grey fur with a hint of white facial markings.
 These differences are known as sexual dichromatism.

 Sakis spend most of their lives in trees, rarely going down to the ground.
 They have long fingers and long nails to help them grip branches and prefer to move around on solid branches in the middle to lower levels of the forest.